Pompton Lakes Works Site

 In May 2008, as a result of the initial investigation, NJDEP and EPA approved a work plan to install a vapor mitigation system to address the potential soil vapor pathway and potential vapor intrusion.
 The vapor mitigation system is similar to a radon mitigation system and will prevent vapors from entering a home.
 A vacuum is applied below the foundation of the home and the vapors are vented outside of the home.
 These systems are highly effective and have been proven to work in thousands of homes across the United States.
 The goal is to install a safe system at no cost and with as little inconvenience to homeowners as possible.

 USEPA issued a modification to the Pompton Lakes Works facility RCRA permit on June 22, 2015 to remove mercury impacted soils and sediment from Pompton Lake.
-The remedy encompasses four areas consisting of approximately 40 acres.
-The areas identified in the permit modification include upland soils between Rotary Park and the lake, the lake bottom adjacent to Rotary Park, and the lake bottom at two downstream locations.
-A map depicting these areas is provided above.
-A Corrective Measures Implementation (CMI) work plan which describes the means and methods upon which the remedy will be completed was approved by USEPA on April 22, 2016.
-Field activities associated with the remedy commenced in early June 2016.
+The remedy encompassed four areas consisting of approximately 40 acres.
+The areas identified in the permit modification included upland soils between Rotary Park and the lake, the lake bottom adjacent to Rotary Park, and the lake bottom at two downstream locations.
+This work was completed during 2016 through 2018 in accordance with the USEPA-approved Corrective Measures Implementation Work Plan.

 The 570-acre PLW site is located in the boroughs of Pompton Lakes and Wanaque in central Passaic County in northern New Jersey.
 The site consists of northeast trending ridges and valleys containing two major drainage areas, Wanaque River (formerly Lake Inez) on the west and Acid Brook on the east.
 Lake Inez was drained and now consists of a river bordered by a swampy area.
 An intermittent stream, Acid Brook, flows south through the site, meanders through the town of Pompton Lakes, and empties into Pompton Lake.
 The site is bordered to the northeast and east by Ramapo State Forest (deciduous forest and some deciduous wooded wetlands), to the south by the town of Pompton Lakes (industrial, commercial/services, and residential land use), and to the west and northwest by Twin Lake Valley commercial/services and residential land use) and town of Haskell.